bitembassy/fair-rt-raffle/README.md

 ...
 ```

-The list of screen names will be determined by the web archive,
-even if different than what shows up on twitter.
+* The list of screen names will be determined by the web archive, even if different than what shows up on twitter.
-In case the textual description of the algorithm results
-in different ordering than the code, the code wins.
+* In case the textual description of the algorithm results in different ordering than the code, the code wins.
+* If block #555256 is somehow mined before the snapshot, we will use block #555400 instead.